Contribute Homesteading Today Country Living Self-Sufficient Living Homestead Corner Homesteads Worldwide Miscellaneous

 There is no alternative energy source to date that is economically efficient.
 In other words it costs more to produce this alternative energy source than is cost effective.
 Growing crops to feed cars and machinery is also flawed from a practical point of view.
 The world has the capacity to sustain 2 billion people.
 There are over 6 billion people on this planet and growing by the second.
 Many of these people go to bed hungry.
 How can we possibly give up producing food on our land to feed the starving masses and turn it into bio-fuel to feed cars?

 What products?
 I hear you asking.
-Aspirin, bandages, antiseptics, movie film, toothpaste, tyres, shoes, cassette tapes, hearing aids, refrigerants, anything plastic, house paint, eye glasses, contact lenses, curtains, credit cards, telephones, carpeting, shampoo, detergents, trash bags, pyjamas, pillows...
+Aspirin, bandages, antiseptics, movie film, toothpaste, tires, shoes, cassette tapes, hearing aids, refrigerants, anything plastic, house paint, eye glasses, contact lenses, curtains, credit cards, telephones, carpeting, shampoo, detergents, trash bags, pajamas, pillows...
 Read a full list of products put out by the American Petroleum Institute.

 What is Peak Oil to Governments and The Oil Industry?